PsiLupan/MakeLobbiesGreatAgain/README.md

 * Npcap from https://nmap.org/npcap/ and tick "Install Npcap in WinPcap API-compatible Mode" during installation (For advanced users: Add %SystemRoot%\System32\Npcap\ to PATH instead.)

 Simply double double click on the MLGA.jar file to run

+**NOTE:** You may need to right-click the JAR file, select Properties, and choose Unblock if it appears below Attributes.

 **If UAC is enabled:**
 You may need to run the application via Command Prompt (this is due to the PCap4J library being unable to find devices).